kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - New operators: `Lt`, `Gt` (in addition to existing `Equal`/`Exists`).
 - Primary motivation: allow pods to opt‑in to nodes by `SLA/failure‑probability` values published as taints (e.g., `node.kubernetes.io/sla=950`).
-- Scheduler impact is limited to the existing TaintToleration Filter; no new stages or algorithms.
+- Scheduler impact is limited to the existing TaintToleration plugin; no new stages or algorithms.

-This preserves the well‑understood safety model of taints/tolerations (eviction via`NoExecute`) while enabling threshold‑based placement similar to numeric NodeAffinity, but with better operational semantics.
+This preserves the well‑understood safety model of taints/tolerations (eviction via `NoExecute`) while enabling threshold‑based placement similar to numeric NodeAffinity, but with better operational semantics.

 ## Motivation